ConduitIO/conduit/docs/design-documents/20221027-builtin-config-validation.md

 Validating the type of the parameter, we have 5 types supported in the proto design {string, number, bool, file, and duration}

+Validate that the config doesn't contain a parameter that is not defined in the specifications, which will help detect a typo in a pipeline configuration file, or an extra configuration that does not exist.

 Providing a utility function to generate the config map for the `Parameters` function from a config struct.
 This is not mandatory for the scope of this feature, but it would be a nice to have and would make the developing experience for connectors easier.